jelorivera08/image-fetcher/README.md

-## Steps to run an instance in your loca
+## Steps to run an instance in your local

 - **Type the following commands in the folder root :**